Three doctors share how to heal dry, cracked feet for softer heels, soles, and toes. Plus: What causes dry feet to begin with?

 Dr. Brenner adds that other causes of dry feet include:

 - poor circulation

 - a lack of hydration

 - certain medications

-Plus, “Dry, cracked heels can also be more prevalent after menopause, when skin naturally becomes drier due to estrogen loss,” Dr. Shainhouse mentions.
+Plus, “Dry, cracked heels can also be more prevalent after menopause when skin naturally becomes drier due to estrogen loss,” Dr. Shainhouse mentions.

 Lastly, if you’re wondering if you can blame dry heels on genetics, Emily Splichal, DPM, MS, CES, a podiatrist based in Scottsdale, Arizona, says that won’t quite work.
-However, she mentions that “there are some conditions that can affect the sweat glands and oil production in the feet,” which may increase the likelihood of them being dried out.
+However, she mentions that “there are some conditions that can affect the sweat glands and oil production in the feet,” which may increase the likelihood of them drying out.

 How to Heal Dry, Cracked Feet